You’ve chosen a great product and designed your store. Now, all you need to do is figure out how to get traffic to your website so sales roll in.

-The website traffic checker Alexa helps with competitive research.
-In other words, if you want to know what your competitors’ traffic sources are, this is the tool you can use.
-Plus, it’s free.
+The website traffic checker Semrush helps with performance tracking.
+In other words, if you want to know where you currentlys stand, this is the tool you can use.

 I use this website traffic checker when building new stores to see what the main traffic sources of my competitors are.
-You can also use it to monitor the competition’s popularity — is the traffic trending upward, stable or declining.
+You can also use it to monitor your website's popularity — is the traffic trending upward, stable or declining.
 You’ll even see the website’s global or national rank.

 The SimilarWeb website traffic checker tells you the total number of pageviews, visit duration, top traffic sources, and more for competitor websites.